External beta is live on iPhone via TestFlight. Southern California leads the public beta, and the waitlist is open everywhere.

 Hosts keep the roster intentional from post to check-in.

-This is the operational side of the product: create the event, review the queue, control approvals, and let private details move only when the standards say they should.
+This is the practical host side of PokerMeet: create the event, review the queue, control approvals, and let private details move only when the standards say they should.

 01